coder/code-server/README.md

 - Use cloud servers to speed up tests, compilations, downloads, and more
 - Preserve battery life when you're on the go; all intensive tasks run on your server

+## Requirements

+For a good experience, we recommend at least:

+- 1 GB of RAM
+- 2 cores

+You can use whatever linux distribution floats your boat but in our [guide](./docs/guide.md) we assume Debian on Google Cloud.

 ## Getting Started

 There are two ways to get started: